Miguel-Lima/Projeto-Bateria/README.md

    Idea of this project

-   > - Select keys by clicking.
+   > - Select any key with click event.
    > - Each key will generate a different sound.
-   > - When playing the melody will be made according to the keys chosen synchronously.
+   > - When playing, the melody will be made according to the keys chosen synchronously.

   <br>